Women in the Sahrawi Arab Democratic Republic

 Women in the Sahrawi Arab Democratic Republic are women who were born in, who live in, or are from the Sahrawi Arab Democratic Republic (SADR, also romanized with Saharawi) in the region of the Western Sahara or the Sahrawi refugee camps.
 In Sahrawi society, the women share responsibilities at every level of its community and social organization.
 Article 41 of the Constitution of the Sahrawi Arab Democratic Republic ensures that the state will pursue "the promotion of women and [their] political, social and cultural participation, in the construction of society and the country's development".

 Clothing

-Clothing worn by the Sahrawis include the robe called as the Daraa.
-Women wear the headscarf known as the mefhla.